R J Cooper DFC - Jack Cooper

 But there was a big difference in the case of R J Cooper.
 From the farmlands of Eurongilly, his short life took an exciting turn.
 He joined the RAF.
 But not much more than two years later, he met a lonely death in the dark (as I would later discover) somewhere high over the Libyan coastal town of Derna.
 I wondered how he ended up so far away from his home in Eurongilly.

 Slowly, I began to take in the other plaques on the pillars.
 The centrepiece of the memorial was obviously R J Cooper; and it seemed to have been the creation of devoted parents.
 In fact, as I would learn, it was the initiative of the Eurongilly-Mitta Mitta Patriotic Association (lingering from war-time fervour but now long defunct).
-But the other plaques honouring Eurongilly locals in World War II and the Vietnam War revealed not only the broad extent of local involvement but also the depth of the Coopers’ contribution, with four names from World War II (all brothers) and one from Vietnam (a son and nephew of the brothers).
+The other plaques honouring Eurongilly locals in World War II and the Vietnam War revealed not only the broad extent of local involvement but also the depth of the Coopers’ contribution, with four names from World War II (all brothers) and one from Vietnam (a son and nephew of the brothers).

 Discovering his Life